boderg/recipe-base/TESTING.md

 | Log In | ![screenshot](documentation/responsive/ultrawide/login.png) | Works as expected |
 | Register | ![screenshot](documentation/responsive/ultrawide/sign-up.png) | Works as expected |

-The only issue noted is the navbar cannot be made narrower using the standrd materialize framework without affecting the smaller screens.<br>
+The only issue noted is the navbar cannot be made narrower using the standard materialize framework without affecting the smaller screens.<br>
-This would be something that can be worked on via css as a future development.
+This is something that could be adjusted using css as a future development.

 ### Samsung Galaxy S10 plus